senseyeio/deployer/README.md

 CircleCI references this image in its config.yml file (see circleci/config.yml).
 This can be seen as the current 'pristine' version of the config file, which will be used when new services are made.

-If this Docker image changes, CircleCI can be updated by changing the DEPLOYER_IMAGE environmental variable (see below).
+If this Docker image changes, CircleCI can be updated by changing the DEPLOYER_IMAGE environmental variable.
 If the circleci/config.yml file changes, all services should be updated - so this is ideally a rare thing.

 ### Environment Variables